Bloodied-Star/loadingscreen-du-mod/LoadingScreen/ReadMe.txt

 ---------
 * Unreleased
 - Splash textures are imported from StreamingAssets/Textures/Splash/.
 If no textures are found, the default black background is used without logging errors.
+- Tips file is now included with the mod for an easier installation.
+If you want to make a translation send me a PR!

 * 2.2.1
 - Compatibility upgrade for Pre-Alpha 0.7.